adamboutcher/zfs-quota/README.md

 ```

 ## Known Issues
 Version 2 brings in the problem that a UID might collide and match with a bytesize output from ZFS.
-This will be fixed int he future.
+This has hopefully been mitigated against.

 ## About